cliffordlab/Accel_Activity_DB/README.md

 The paper describing the code and data is included in the Documents folder.
 If you use this code or data in your research, please cite the paper as follows:

 **Nikookar, S., Tian, E., Hoffman, H., Parks, M., McKay, J.L., Kiarashi, Y., Thomas, T.T., Hall, A., Wright, D.W. and Clifford, G.D., Activity Classification from Triaxial Accelerometry in an Ambulatory Setting.
-Physiological Measurement, Accepted March 2025.**
+Physiological Measurement, Under Review, March 2025.**

 ### Contact